Welcome to RockyMountainHikingTrails.com |

 11/8/12: RockyMountainHikingTrails.com Announces Launch of Website

-This formula originally came from Paul Petzoldt, a mountaineer and founder of the National Outdoor Leadership School (NOLS).
-In 1976 he proposed a theory to help backpackers plan trips and calculate their energy needs while on the trail in his book, Teton Trails.
+Several years ago I noticed the various rating systems that were being used to gauge hike difficulty levels tended to be too general, or were highly subjective.
+While researching hikes for a trip to Colorado I discovered a website that attempted to remove the subjectivity out of trail difficulty ratings by means of a mathematical formula.
+The formula was originally developed by Paul Petzoldt, an accomplished mountaineer and founder of the National Outdoor Leadership School (NOLS).
+In 1976, he proposed a theory in his book, Teton Trails, to help backpackers calculate their nutritional requirements during a trip.
 His theory states that one energy mile is equal to the energy required to walk one mile on flat terrain.
-He also said that you need to add two energy miles for every 1000 feet of elevation gain.
-In other words, if you hiked one mile while climbing 1000 feet, you would've used the equivalent of three energy miles.
+His theory also asserts that you need to add two energy miles for every thousand feet of elevation gain.
+In other words, if you climbed one thousand feet over the course of a mile you would use the equivalent of three energy miles.

-Of course these ratings are only an indicator of hike difficulty - every hike has its variables beyond elevation gain and distance, including weather, experience/fitness level, unique trail conditions, start/end elevation, etc. This rating system simply gives the hiker a reference point between one trail and another.
+As a result of all this, Petzoldt's formula has allowed me to gauge the relative difficulty of the hikes covered on this online trail guide.
+Of course these ratings are only one indicator of hike difficulty.
+Each hike has its own variables beyond elevation gain and distance.
+This includes weather, experience, fitness level, trail conditions and altitude, among a range of other factors.
+This rating system simply gives the hiker a general reference point between one trail and another.

-As a general rule of thumb, a difficulty rating of less than 5 is considered to be an easy hike.
-Between 5 and 10 is moderate, and anything over 10 is considered to be strenuous.
+As a general rule of thumb a difficulty rating of less than 5 is considered to be an easy hike.
+Between 5 and 10 is moderate, and anything above 10 is considered to be strenuous.
+Novice hikers should probably allocate at least 20-30 minutes to walk a mile on flat terrain.
+If you plan to take a lot of photos, rest breaks or choose a hike with significant elevation gain, then you will need to add those factors into your time estimates.